-- 18.1 Where a vehicle has sustained damage or has been involved in any accident the driver must report this in writing to the Council within 72 hours.
-No further hirings may be undertaken until the vehicle has been inspected and approved by an Authorised Officer. - 18.2 All vehicles that sustain damage or have been involved in any accident, may be required to obtain, from the Council's nominated testing facilities, approval to continue operating.
+- 18.1 Where a vehicle has sustained damage, has been involved in an accident or has a mechanical fault the driver must report this in writing to the Council within 72 hours.
+No further hirings may be undertaken until the vehicle has been inspected and approved by an Authorised Officer. - 18.2 All vehicles that sustain damage, have been involved in an accident or have a mechanical fault, may be required to obtain, from the Council's nominated testing facilities, approval to continue operating.
 The certificate of compliance will be need to be presented to an Authorised Officer.